 Why Are They Excluded?

-The insurance industry works, so that pet owners get peace of mind that if something unexpected happens to their pet, they can have the money to pay for treatment or some kind of monetary compensation if they lose their pet.
+The insurance industry works so that pet owners get peace of mind that if something unexpected happens to their pet, they can have the money to pay for treatment or some kind of monetary compensation if they lose their pet.
 No amount of money will replace a loved one, but it offers a small amount of comfort.
 For insurance agencies, the profit comes from monthly or yearly premiums and from not paying out.
-Naturally, the state of play is that all payments should be unexpected and if an animal has a pre-existing medical condition it means that payouts are far more likely and so the insurance broker will calculate that they are more likely to payout more than they receive from you, so there is no point insuring your pet.
+Naturally, the state of play is that all payments should be unexpected and if an animal has a pre-existing medical condition it means that payouts are far more likely and so the insurance broker will calculate that they are more likely to pay out more than they receive from you, so there is no point insuring your pet.
 It is either that or you pay a premium that is unaffordable.

 What is Not Excluded?

 Unlike humans before the Obamacare act, some pets can still be covered despite certain pre-existing conditions.
 Many of those mentioned above will be excluded because the conditions are so severe they will cause other symptoms or will be too expensive to cover.
 Pet insurance companies will insure some pets with minor problems such as a dodgy knee on a dog or cat.
-This comes with a clause naturally that states any surgery or treatment generated by this pre-existing condition will not be covered by the insurance company, but anything else that is separate too the condition will be.
+This comes with a clause naturally that states any surgery or treatment generated by this pre-existing condition will not be covered by the insurance company, but anything else that is separate to the condition will be.
 Read policies carefully to see whether your pet’s minor condition will allow it to still receive some kind of partial-coverage.

 Advice for Pet Owners

 Naturally, the list above is pretty extensive and is a lot longer for many pet insurance companies.
 It looks worrying, but you can deal with it.
-The optimum time to insure your pet is when they are young and before any inherited or conditions have developed or shown themselves.
+The optimum time to insure your pet is when they are young and before any inherited conditions or illnesses have developed or shown themselves.
 This is why pet insurance is best taken out when your cat or dog is still a kitten or pup.
 At this time premiums will be lower because the pet is young and healthy with no medical history to worry owners.
 Naturally, if your pet develops some kind of problem in the future and a claim is made against that policy, the cost of the insurance will go up considerably.
 With pet insurance perhaps being a one-claim only policy, it may be worth considering when to exercise it and to not use it for relatively minor veterinary bills, but to save the policy for the day you never hope arrives.

 The question then is what to do next.
 Pets with pre-existing conditions need to be looked after.
 Research their condition and find out what can be done to manage the condition and if it can be done in an affordable manner.
 For example, look at diet or hormone tablets or exercise routines, living conditions and so on.
 While these may not cure the problem, anything that can improve the pet’s standard of living and reduce veterinary costs is worth exploring.